owentechnologist/aaJedisFailover/README.md

         this.jedisPooled = null;
     }
 ```
-At the end of the test you can check for the values each thread has assigned to their String keys and the expected value:
+At the end of the non-LUA test you can check for the values each thread has assigned to their String keys and the expected value:

-In the SortedSet for each test we see the entries in the SortedSet as "<thread#>:<actualValueReadFromRedis>"
+In the SortedSet for each non-LUA test we see the entries in the SortedSet as "<thread#>:<actualValueReadFromRedis>"

 Below each entry in the SortedSet we see the expected value calculated within that thread with a local variable